TownLake/blog-samrhea-legacy/content/pages/at-cloudflare/index.md

 We extended Zero Trust [control to SaaS apps](https://blog.cloudflare.com/cloudflare-access-for-saas/), too, and I was part of the team that was [awarded the patent](https://patents.google.com/patent/US11394710?trk=public_profile_patent-button) for this work.
 At this point the Zero Trust business had grown from just an access control product to a portfolio and we [retooled our dashboard to reflect that](https://blog.cloudflare.com/a-single-dashboard-for-cloudflare-for-teams/).

 I also ran out of time in 2020.
-I started to build a team of Product Managers that could begin to attack this market as Cloudflare One became the firm's next S-Curve.
+I started to build a team of Product Managers that could begin to scale our products and capabilities as Cloudflare One became the firm's next S-Curve.

 ## 2021 - Director of Product for Cloudflare Zero Trust